-Dorrie: OK, I’ll tell all.
+Dorrie: OK, I’ll tell you all.
 Maintaining your weight is a big factor.
 I eat whatever I want but in small portions.
 I weigh myself every morning, and if I have gained a pound or two, I adjust what I eat and it comes off immediately.
-That usually means switching to an all-protein diet and eliminating carbs until I can loose that pound or two.
+That usually means switching to an all-protein diet and eliminating carbs until I can lose that pound or two.
 I am 5’3” and weigh 120 pounds and have stayed the same weight for the past twenty-five years.
 That’s about 10 pounds more than in my bikini modeling days, but I think as you grow older, being too thin is aging.
-Unfortunately, it becomes a choice between having a more youthful looking face or a perfect body.
+Unfortunately, it becomes a choice between having a more youthful-looking face or a perfect body.
 You really can’t have both.
 One is going to suffer a bit.
 So, it’s a choice.

 I hate to exercise but force myself three mornings each week to go to a water aerobics class.
 I also work out with five-pound weights for a few minutes every day.

-For skin care, I swear by Retin-A cream mixed with Obagi blender that I use every night.
+For skincare, I swear by Retin-A cream mixed with Obagi blender that I use every night.
 For cleansing, I use the Clarisonic brush and Clarisonic Radiance Illuminating Cleanser, which gives your skin a wonderful glow.

-I always use sunscreen and am careful to avoid the sun that is the biggest cause of aging skin.
+I always use sunscreen and am careful to avoid the sun which is the biggest cause of aging skin.
 However, the real secret to anti-aging is employing a good dermatologist.
-I have had laser treatments to eliminate sun damage cause by years of excessive tanning.
+I have had laser treatments to eliminate sun damage caused by years of excessive tanning.
 Not only are lasers great for reversing sun damage, but they also can assist in removing any pre-cancerous sunspots, which are a health concern.
 I also use Botox and fillers that work wonders in eliminating lines and wrinkles.
 The secret is to use them conservatively and by a trained professional medically certified doctor.

 Deb: I love your fresh, hip style.
 Are there any trends you are currently loving or trends you avoid?

-Dorrie: I love the comeback of the wide legged pant.
+Dorrie: I love the comeback of the wide-legged pant.
 I think they’re feminine and flattering to most women.
-Culottes and cropped pants are also a favorite trend of mine this year, and of course it is a big year for hats.
+Culottes and cropped pants are also a favorite trend of mine this year, and of course, it is a big year for hats.